 What Is a Datetime Object in Python?

-Let’s look at a few examples of datetime objects, created using the Datetime package.
-First, we can use the package’s command to create a variable storing the current time as follows:
+Let’s look at a few examples of datetime objects in Python, created using the datetime module.
+First, we can use the module’s command to create a variable storing the current time as follows:

 import datetime